Cardigan is a service that helps you find and delete old tweets.

 First you authorize Cardigan to view your tweets and to delete tweets on your behalf.

-Cardigan will then fetch your tweets (this takes a few seconds, so please be patient!).
+Cardigan will then fetch your tweets (this can take several seconds, so please be patient!).
 You can now scroll through your tweets to find the ones you want to delete.
 Clicking on a tweet will select it as a candidate for deletion.
 Clicking on it again will unselect it.

 You can sort your tweets in useful ways: